IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 You can look into existing unit tests to know how these assert statements are written.

 If you have to write a lot of assert statements for a lot of detection rules, you may want to automate this process.
-While we do not provide a generic methodology to do so, we have done it for Java, with [`GenerateAssertsHelper`](../java/src/test/java/com/ibm/plugin/utils/GenerateAssertsHelper.java) (documented in its file), which can easily be reused for another language, requiring only minor modifications.
+While we do not provide a generic methodology to do so, we have done it for Java (and Python), with [`GenerateAssertsHelper`](../java/src/test/java/com/ibm/plugin/utils/GenerateAssertsHelper.java) (documented in its file), which can easily be reused for another language, requiring only minor modifications.

 ### Going further: using graph visualization to better understand dependent detection rules